Management and Projects

 Role of the Project Manager

-However, a project manager needs to do all of these things; Inspire the staff to believe in the project, motivate them to undertake the tasks, as well as plan, organise, and co-ordinate project activities and monitor the project progress.
+However, a project manager needs to do all of these things; Inspire the team to believe in the project, motivate them to undertake the tasks, as well as plan, organise, and co-ordinate project activities and monitor the project progress.

 - A manager follows procedures, whilst a leader deals with each individual in order to understand their particular motivation, and how to get the best out of them.